 First doctor sent to the Angal Hospital.

-Started the “Mothers and Children First” program to ensure access to safe birth and newborn care in four African countries.
+Start of the “Mothers and Children First” program to ensure access to safe birth and newborn care in four African countries.

-Started “Mothers and Children First 1,000 Days” program, from pregnancy through the first two years of the child’s life.
+Start of “Mothers and Children First 1,000 Days” program, from pregnancy through the first two years of the child’s life.

 CUAMM arrived in the West Nile to support the emergency response for South Sudanese refugees.

 Start of action in the entire region of Lango.